meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-controller.png](_figures/pcb-controller.png)

-Lines with green indicate a connection between two points in the board.
-Lines in black offsetting the green lines indicate curves cutting the cooper creating the end routes between points in the board.
+Lines in green, indicate the connection between two points in the board.
+Lines in black offsetting the green lines indicate curves cutting the cooper, creating the end routes between connected points in the board.
 Lines in yellow indicate bridges connecting two points from to top side of the board via a wire.
 Lines in red, indicate components or connectors of the board.

 The Motors Hub controller is composed of the following elements :